tunahfishy/tunahfishy/README.md

-🐟 A fish
+🐟🏀 A fish

+prev CS @ MIT

-prev @ Stripe and Microsoft
+Stripe and Microsoft

 Neo Scholar and former Prod Admin
 <!---